The

 don't need it or the minor amount of degradation that it

-of degradation from the digitizing and the internal math,
+from the digitizing and the internal math, there will be a

 - Input level control: As shown in Figure 2,